quic/aimet/Docs/api_docs/torch_compress.rst

    - Spatial SVD
    - Channel Pruning

-To learn more about these model compression techniques, please see :ref:`Model Compression User Guide<ug-model-compression>`:
+To learn more about these model compression techniques, please see :ref:`Model Compression User Guide<ug-model-compression>`

 For all of these compression techniques there are two modes in which you can invoke the AIMET API
    - Auto Mode: In **Auto** mode, AIMET will determine the optimal way to compress each layer of